Monday, September 16, 2024

 'A Snow Piece, of Land and Trees covered with Snow and Ice, and Mountains of Ice floating in the Sea, with Bears, Seals, Foxes and variety of rare Fowls upon them'.

-Also in Browne's surreal inventory Museum Clausum (the Closed Museum) inspired perhaps from an antique coin once in his collector's cabinet, there's the amusing thumb-nail sketch of-
+Also in Browne's surreal inventory Museum Clausum (the Closed Museum) perhaps inspired from an antique coin once in his collector's cabinet, there's the amusing thumb-nail sketch of-

 'An Elephant dancing upon the Ropes with a Negro Dwarf upon his Back'.
 [9]